ProstheticWasp/rclone/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/rclone/rclone)](https://hub.docker.com/r/rclone/rclone)

 # Rclone
+(please note: this is just a repo I'm using to get the latest builds)

 Rclone *("rsync for cloud storage")* is a command-line program to sync files and directories to and from different cloud storage providers.